 Agreement Price Components.
 In consideration of the Contractor's services to the City, the City shall pay the Contractor monthly a fee in accordance with the prices contained in the Agreement.

-For MSW collection, the number of carts/tips collected shall be determined by the City from the actual number billed during the previous billing period.
+For

 For recycling collection, the number of carts/tips for SUD and MUDA properties and the number of stops collected at MUDB properties shall be determined by the City from the Ramsey County Property tax data and City cart reports.
 The number of stops for City Designated Locations shall be determined by City staff.